 publications or preprints by categories in reversed chronological order. generated by jekyll-scholar. unless otherwise stated, author order is alphabetical, as is conventional in theoretical computer science.

-A General Theory of Liquidity Provisioning for Automated Market Makers
+A General Theory of Liquidity Provisioning for Prediction Markets

 Adithya Bhaskara, Rafael M. Frongillo, and Maneesha Papireddygari